RazanAlzahrani1/VideoGames_Regression/README.md

 ### Tools:

+•	Beautifulsoup for scrap data from website

-•	NumPy and Pandas for data manipulation
+•	Numpy and Pandas for data manipulation

-•	Beautifulsoup

-•	request
+•	Matplotlie and Seaborn for visualise data

+•	Sklearn for modle training